Den Danske Pioneer: History

 Den Danske Pioneer secured a new press at the Chicago Exposition in 1893.
-The press that was capable of printing 6,000 pages an hour.
-In 1903 the staff of Den Danske Pioneer numbered 16 and the newspaper moved into newly built offices in Omaha.
+The press was capable of printing 6,000 pages an hour.
+In 1903, the staff of Den Danske Pioneer numbered 16 and the newspaper moved into newly built offices in Omaha.
 The Pioneer was developing and becoming the voice of the ethnic community.
 Datelines for stories were spread across the Midwest and journalist were sent as far east as Maine and Vermont in order to get stories.

 In 1958 the newspaper relocated to Elmwood Park, Illinois, where it was published until 1984.
 Hjalmar Bertelsen served as Editor from 1958 until 1981.
 Queen Margrethe II of Denmark visited the newspaper's Elmwood Park facilities during her visit to the United States in 1976.
 In 1997, Queen Margrethe II made then-editor Chris Steffensen a Knight of the Order of Dannebrog to commemorate the newspaper's 125th anniversary.

 Today the newspaper is a unit of Bertelsen Publishing Co., based in Hoffman Estates, Illinois.
 Elsa Steffensen, wife of former editor Chris Steffensen, is publisher, and their daughter Linda Steffensen is editor.